MarcManiez/Intro-to-Rust/class-outline.md

 # Lifetimes

-Lifetimes are involved whenever a reference is made and a value is borrowed.
+Lifetimes are involved whenever a value is borrowed.
 It’s the feature of Rust that ensures that you can’t access invalid parts of memory.

 Lifetimes help ensure that the value being borrowed has a lifetime that is >= the lifetime of the reference.